apache/beam/website/src/documentation/io/developing-io-overview.md

 read operations in sorted key order.

 ### Source lifecycle {#source}
+Here is a sequence diagram that shows the lifecycle of the Source during the execution of the Read transform of an IO.
+The comments give useful information to IO developers such as the constraints that apply to the objects or particular cases such as streaming mode.

   ![This is a sequence diagram that shows the lifecycle of the Source](
     {{ "/images/source-sequence-diagram.png" | prepend: site.baseurl }})